 - A Pediatric Evidence-Based Teaching Plan: Foundation of a Social Media Intervention for Obese Children (La Salle University)

 - Newborn Umbilical Cord Care: An Evidence Based Quality Improvement Project (University of San Francisco)

 Dr. Laura Fillmore, DNP, MSN, RN, CNE

-Dr. Laura Fillmore is the Dean of Faculty at Chamberlain College of Nursing.
-She has also worked as a Clinical Education Specialist, an Interim Director of Nursing Faculty at Maricopa Community Colleges, and a Director at Touro University’s School of Nursing.
+Dr. Laura Fillmore is the Senior Director of the Center for Transformational Education and Learning Innovation at Chamberlain University.
+She has worked as a Clinical Education Specialist, an Interim Director of Nursing Faculty at Maricopa Community Colleges, and a Director at Touro University’s School of Nursing.
 Dr. Fillmore has extensive experience in regional and professional accreditation, regulation, curriculum revision, program, faculty, and resource management.
 In addition to serving as an education advisor for the Nevada State Board of Nursing, she regularly presents at conferences and contributes to publications such as the American Journal of Health Sciences.
 Dr. Fillmore is a Certified Nurse Educator (CNE) and graduated with a DNP from Touro University in 2010.

 Q&A with Dr. Fillmore

 A. I chose the DNP because it is practice-focused; the coursework really resonated with the nursing work I was interested in doing.
 I was also drawn to the type of research found in a DNP program.
 The degree is grounded in translational research, which is both practical and innovative.